tx-lin/vmSafeguard/README.md

 ### Upluad your public key to the ESXi server

-<b> Before, you need to allow ssh on your ESXI, trought the Web Pannel. https://www.tech2tech.fr/vmware-esxi-6-5-activer-lacces-ssh/</b>
+<b> Before, you need to allow ssh on your ESXI, trought the Web panel. https://www.tech2tech.fr/vmware-esxi-6-5-activer-lacces-ssh/</b>

 ```
 # on the server